anonaddy/addy.io/source/_articles/accounts-and-settings/importing-and-exporting-account-data.md

 Exports are useful for backups before making big changes, for moving to another service, or for analysing your aliases in a spreadsheet.
 If you later [delete your account](/help/how-to-delete-your-account/), the export is a record of what you had.

-## Importing aliases for your custom domain
+<h2 id="importing-aliases-for-your-custom-domain">Importing aliases for your custom domain</h2>

 If you have a [custom domain](/help/adding-a-custom-domain/) and want to add many aliases at once (e.g. a list of addresses you used elsewhere), you can import them from a file instead of creating each alias manually.